A digital advertising campaign for Coca-Cola during the World Cup 2018

 Calvert 22 Foundation is a London-based not-for-profit organisation which focuses on promoting young creatives, displaying and developing the creative industries in the New East: Russia and eastern Europe, the Balkans, and Central Asia.

-Calvert 22 joined forces with Coca-Cola to showcase the under explored areas in Russia, during the FIFA World Cup 2018 to an international audience, reflecting its inclusivity and exposure to the highly multicultural creative youth market that will shape the world and, in just a few years time, will represent the majority of spending power.
+They joined forces with Coca-Cola to showcase the under-explored areas in Russia, during the FIFA World Cup 2018 to an international audience.
+They wanted to reflect its inclusivity and exposure to the highly multicultural creative youth market that will shape the world and, in just a few years time, will represent the majority of spending power.

-The Calvert Journal wanted to help tell the story of some of the more unknown host cities in Russia helping to bridge the gap between the West’s perception of Russia and the new wave of Russian youth and creativity emerging through the country.
+The Calvert Journal wanted to help tell the story of some of the more unknown host cities in Russia, to bridge the gap between the West’s perception of Russia and the new wave of Russian youth and creativity emerging through the country.

 This exciting, dynamic project presented a new vision and new image for Russia in partnership with Coca-Cola.